 Jefferson County Health Department

 Provides health and dental services at income-based cost.

-Birmingham Healthy Start Plus is a federally funded program designed to provide maternal child health supportive services to pregnant women and their children or women of childbearing age who live in the Healthy Start communities (Greater Birmingham, Bessemer and Fairfield).
-Their purpose is to help increase a mother’s chance of having a healthy baby and to encourage involvement of fathers and fathers-to-be in the lives of their babies.
-Healthy Start offers parenting classes, prepared childbirth classes, comprehensive home visits, screenings, referrals and assistance with program applications.
+Birmingham Healthy Start Plus is a federally funded program designed to provide maternal child health support services to pregnant women and their children or women of childbearing age who live in the Healthy Start communities (Greater Birmingham, Bessemer, and Fairfield).
+Their purpose is to help increase a mother’s chance of having a healthy baby and to encourage the involvement of fathers and fathers-to-be in the lives of their babies.
+Healthy Start offers parenting classes, prepared childbirth classes, comprehensive home visits, screenings, referrals, and assistance with program applications.

 The Magic City Acceptance Center (MCAC) is dedicated to providing a brave and radically inclusive space for the LGBTQ community in Alabama.
 They offer both in-person and virtual programming for LGBTQ individuals of all ages across the state.